ni-kismet/engineering-flot/API.md

 The "autoscaleMargin" is a bit esoteric: it's the fraction of margin that the scaling algorithm will add to avoid that the outermost points ends up on the grid border.
-Note that this margin is only applied when autoScale option is set to "loose".
+Note that this margin is only applied when autoscale option is set to "loose".
 If a margin is specified, the plot will furthermore extend the axis end-point to the nearest whole tick.
 The default value is "null" for the x axes and 0.02 for y axes which seems appropriate for most cases.